wasdee/thaipy.github.io/codewar.md

 ---
 title: CodeWar
+description: Live coding live tournament with Two laptops, two projectors, two teams at a time, one programming task - everyone else has some finger food and a drink and watches.
+Teams of 3-5 people formed spontaneously.
 ---

-Live coding live tournament: Two laptops, two projectors, two teams at a time, one programming task - everyone else has some finger food and a drink and watches.
-Teams of 3-5 people formed spontaneously.
+# CodeWar

 Rules of a CodeWar
 1. Codewar is for fun